Introduction

 Approximately five months from death

-• Gradual Decline: scores might gradually decline by this point, indicating decreased functional abilities.
+• Gradual Decline: PPS scores might gradually decline by this point, indicating decreased functional abilities.
 This means they may need more help with tasks like getting in and out of bed, using the bathroom, or taking medications.
-They may also have more symptoms, such as pain, fatigue, nausea, or .
+They may also have more symptoms, such as pain, fatigue, , or shortness of breath.
 They may also lose interest in some activities or have trouble concentrating or remembering things.

 Approximately four months from death